Calling all Ontario teachers: Obtain your official qualification to teach German!

 The course is offered completely online by Nipissing University.
 All candidates must pass a language proficiency test (also online) prior to registration.

 This course is open to all interested educators, including those who are not certified to teach in Ontario schools, i.e. Sprachschulelehrkräfte.
 Participation in this course for non-Ontario College of Teachers-certified individuals will not lead to any official Ontario certification, however the course content will be of interest to many educators.
 A waiver form must be completed via the Nipissing University website in order to take part and full participation is expected of all registered participants.

-This initiative was funded by the Goethe-Institut Toronto and is offered by the Nipissing University with support from the Ontario Association of Teachers of German (OATG).
+This initiative is offered by the Nipissing University with support from the Ontario Association of Teachers of German (OATG).
 For full details about this and other Additional Qualification courses, visit http://www.nipissingu.ca/aq.
 Nehmen Sie teil!

 Why take the German AQ course?